 At Hunter REIM we appreciate that our activities and services may have a direct impact on the natural, human and built environment.
-Our aim is to incorporate environmental, social and governance (ESG) principles in all our investment processes and our operations so that we can better protect the world in which we live, enhance our society and comply with applicable laws, regulations and other environmentally oriented requirements.
+Our aim is to is to incorporate environmental, social and governance (ESG) principles in all our investment processes, our property developments and our operations so that we can better protect the world in which we live, enhance our society and comply with applicable laws, regulations and other environmentally oriented requirements.

 We recognise that real estate is a local business.
 We have an active approach to property portfolio and asset management, specialising in value-add projects and asset transformations; this means that we are able to take existing assets and improve their environmental efficiency at the same time as fulfilling our clients’ financial goals.

-This ESG policy covers four core criteria which align with our areas of activity:
+This ESG policy covers 5 core criteria which align with our areas of activity:

 - property acquisition;